The 8 Best Enterprise App Builders in 2026 for Every Team

 Pricing:

-Governance features include centralized permissions, audit logs, environment profiles, and approval workflows for production deploys.
-Teams can manage access controls, data governance, and security policies centrally rather than configuring them separately for each application.
-The platform supports SOC 2 Type II compliance and integration with enterprise identity providers.
+Governance runs through centralized permissions, audit logs, environment profiles, and approval workflows for production deploys, so teams manage access and security policies once instead of per application.
+Superblocks supports SOC 2 Type II compliance and integrates with enterprise identity providers.

 Best for: